15 calm steps to deal with rude coworkers

-2. Talk with your rude colleague
+11. Have a serious talk with your rude colleague

-Psychological distance is not always the answer.
 It may be easier to ignore a rude coworker with whom you have close interactions every once in a while, but that hardly applies when you have to deal with this person daily.

 The next thing you can try is to talk with your rude colleague one on one.
 Keep your cool and remain professional.